24 Free Summer Things To Do in Grand Rapids

 Bring your blankets and lawn chairs for an afternoon or an evening of free family entertainment at a concert or movie in the park!

-Communities from Ada to Zeeland and all over west Michigan host talented musicians or feature popular family films throughout the summer.
+Communities from Ada to Zeeland and all over West Michigan host talented musicians or feature popular family films throughout the summer.

 2 – Visit a Public Splash Pad or Pool